jina-ai/docs/chapters/request_size.rst

     from jina.executors.crafters import BaseCrafter
     from jina.flow import Flow

-Then we define a simple crafter which will just forward the data.
+Then we define a  ``SimpleCrafter`` which will just forward the data.

 .. highlight:: python
 .. code-block:: python